What is an authorized user on a credit card?

 If the authorized user doesn’t use the account responsibly, it can hurt the credit of both the account holder and authorized user.

-Negative actions, like missed payments, could affect both the primary cardholder’s and authorized user’s credit.
+Negative actions, like missed or late payments, could affect both the primary cardholder’s and authorized user’s credit.
 And because multiple people have access to the account, there’s the risk of miscommunication or overspending.
 And that could affect the original cardholder’s credit utilization ratio.

-Before adding an authorized user to your Capital One account, you’ll need some information about the user, like their Social Security number and date of birth.
+Before adding an authorized user to your Capital One account, you’ll need some information about the user, including their Social Security number (SSN) and date of birth.
 You can then sign in to your account online to easily add and choose the level of access for your authorized user.
-Your authorized user may also be eligible for online access, which allows them to use their own credentials to sign in and easily view details related to their card and spending.

 Authorized users vs. co-signers and joint account holders